RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Metadata.md

 Every article begins with a block of [YAML](https://yaml.org/) front matter.
 This block is inaccessible to the average reader and is not intended to be viewed or accessed by them.
 Instead, this block provides necessary data to [Quartz](https://quartz.jzhao.xyz/) to build and deploy the encyclopedia's articles.
 YAML blocks may also provide optional information that scripts made for the encyclopedia can use.

+Anytime a `date` is asked for it is written as \[year]\["-"]\[day], where day can be omitted for less precision.
+Day is any number between 1 and 360 (As a single year in Mysenvar consists of 360 days) and year can be any number, including negatives.
+For example, "-360-56" means the 56th day of the year 360 BT (Before Treaty), whereas "360-56" means the 56th day of the year 360 AT (After Treaty).

 The following is a list of all YAML node keys—and examples of their values—used across the encyclopedia:
 - **title**: The title of the article, written as a string.
 - **enableToc**: Whether or not the article should list a Table of Contents. `true` or `false`.